-PCE and TCE are degraded more rapidly by by S-MicroZVI unsulfidated than Futhermore.
-S-MicroZVI offers mechanistic advantages for the degradation of contaminants such as 1,1,1-TCA.
-Studies conducted in our laboratory confirmed the findings of Fennelly et al., which showed the degradation of 1,1,1-TCA to 1,1-DCA by unsulfidated ZVI.6 1,1-DCA is more toxic than its parent compound, and while 1,1-DCA can be degraded by ZVI, the degradation rate is slow.
+PCE and TCE are degraded more rapidly by S-MicroZVI than by unsulfidated ZVI.
+Furthermore, S-MicroZVI offers mechanistic advantages for the degradation of contaminants such as 1,1,1-TCA.
+Studies conducted in our laboratory confirmed the findings of Fennelly et al., which showed the degradation of 1,1,1-TCA to 1,1-DCA by unsulfidated ZVI.
+1,1-DCA is more toxic than its parent compound, and while 1,1-DCA can be degraded by ZVI, the degradation rate is slow.
 When treated with S-MicroZVI 1,1,1-TCA is instead degraded to benign end products without generating significant quantities of 1,1-DCA.
 This is consistent with previously published results suggesting that 1,1,1-TCA can be directly reduced to ethane and ethene via a series of radical and carbenoid intermediates.